 25. Use humor – Cyber security is a serious subject but injecting some humor into it can increase employee interest, when appropriate.
 Search for relevant memes or customize them with a picture of your IS manager.
 These are certain to get attention, which provides an opportunity for slipping information in almost unnoticed.

 26. Create a repository – There’s a lot of cyber security content about.
 If you want staff to read it, you need to make it easy for them.
 Summarize useful resources you recommend on your corporate intranet or similar platform.
 Let staff know when updates are made so they are encouraged to access it regularly.

 27. Practice makes perfect – Use progressive email testing in simulated attacks.
 Start comparatively easily, progressing to content that’s increasingly difficult for staff to identify as malicious.
 Track levels of staff compliance with your security policies.
 This helps define your potential risk level.
 When staff are opening or interacting with specific messages, that’s your area of greatest risk.

 28. Challenge beliefs – It’s common for staff to have a relaxed attitude toward cyber security – as though it’s something which won’t affect them.
 That’s a recipe for risk.
+Raising awareness and risk management are an important aspect of a security awareness campaign.
 Challenge notions of safety with the reality and repercussions of big breaches.
 You’ll find all the ammunition you need here and here.

 29. Keep a record – Use message validation to collect a record of employees’ agreement with cyber security policies.
 This is done by including an ‘I accept’ button in messages, which employees need to click to confirm they have read and understood the message.
 For IS Managers, this is an important tick for compliance.